grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 reservationCommand.Received(1).Execute();
 ```

 and this one fails.
-In order to make it pass, We need to create a command and execute it.
+To make it pass, We need to create a command and execute it.

 ### Making the Statement true - the second assertion